[ Printer Friendly Version ] [ Report Abuse ]

-“Boy,” Harry said with a nervous laugh, “George’s spells have gotten pretty powerful, haven’t they?
-It’s ok, Hermione, I’m sure he specifically formulated these things to resist any counter-spells.”
+“Wow,” Harry said with a nervous laugh, “George’s spells have gotten pretty powerful, haven’t they?
+It’s okay, Hermione, I’m sure he specifically formulated these things to resist any counter-spells.”

 Ron sighed.
 Now he had wonky hair and an irritated girlfriend.
 Bollocks.

 This could not be happening to him.
 Not today.
 It had to be an omen.